xsteadfastx/DoTheBackup/docs/guides/usage.rst

 Be sure that you have the key ``enabled`` set to ``true``.
 Else that part of the config will be ignored.

+You also can use the option ``--test`` to get all commands print instead of running them.

 Example
 -------